gocolly/site/content/docs/introduction/start.md

 ## Callbacks

-You can attach different type of callback functions to a `Collector` to control or a collecting job or retrieve information.
+You can attach different type of callback functions to a `Collector` to control a collecting job or retrieve information.
 Check out the [related section](https://godoc.org/github.com/asciimoo/colly#Collector.OnError) in the package documentation.

 ### Add callbacks to a `Collector`